YiLi-2020/academic-kickstart/content/post/Music/index.md

 #   Otherwise, set `slides: ""`.
 slides: example
 ---
 ### I joined the campus orchestra as a pianist.
-We performed in the National Art Exhibition annually, also in ceremonies and private parties.
+We performed in the National Art Exhibition, also in ceremonies and private parties.